-Pursuant to FATCA and the Canada-U.S. IGA and its implementing provisions under the Tax Act, the Fund is required to report information relating to certain investor's investment in the Fund to the CRA, unless the securities are held in certain tax deferred plans.
+Pursuant to FATCA and the Canada-U.S. IGA and its implementing provisions under the Tax Act, the Fund is required to report information relating to certain investor's investment in the Fund to the CRA, unless the securities are held in a Tax Deferred Plan.
 Generally, the Fund will be required to report information, including certain financial information, on accounts held by investors that fail to provide information to their financial advisor or dealer related to their citizenship and residency for tax purposes and/or investors that are identified as, or in the case of certain entities as having one or more controlling persons who are, U.S. citizens (including U.S. citizens living in Canada) or U.S. residents owning, directly or indirectly, an interest in the Fund to the CRA.
 The CRA will in turn provide such information to the IRS.

 The Fund will endeavor to comply with the requirements imposed under the Canada-U.S. IGA and its implementing provision under the Tax Act.
-However, if the Fund cannot satisfy the applicable requirements under the Canada-U.S. IGA or its implementing provision of the Tax
+However, if the Fund cannot satisfy the applicable requirements under the Canada-U.S. IGA or its implementing provision of the Tax Act and is unable to comply with the requirements under FATCA, the Fund may be subject to

-Act and is unable to comply with the requirements under FATCA, the Fund may be subject to U.S. withholding tax on U.S. and certain non-U.S. source income and gross proceeds.
+U.S. withholding tax on U.S. and certain non-U.S. source income and gross proceeds.
 The Fund may also be subject to the penalty provisions of the Tax Act.
 Any potential U.S. withholding taxes or penalties associated with such failure to comply would reduce the Fund's Net Asset Value.

-In addition, starting in 2017, to meet the objectives of the Organisation for Economic Cooperation and Development Common Reporting Standards (the "CRS"), it is expected that the Fund will be required under Canadian legislation to identify and report to the CRA certain information relating to Unitholders who are resident in a CRS participating country other than Canada.
+In addition, starting in 2017, to meet the objectives of the Organisation for Economic Cooperation and Development Common Reporting Standards (the "CRS"), it is expected that the Fund will be required under Canadian legislation to identify and, beginning in 2018, to report to the CRA certain information (including residency details and financial information such as account balances) relating to investments held by Unitholders who are resident in a CRS participating country other than Canada, unless the investments are held in Tax Deferred Plans.